“What is your biggest weakness?”

 After speaking in front of your team several times, you felt ready to take it to the big stage.
 You raised your hand to co-lead a pitch to one of the largest prospects in the company's pipeline.
 On the big day, you completely nailed it.
 The prospect signed on for $5.25M/year and your company recognized you with the award for largest deal of the year!

-That answer shows your interviewer that you have enough awareness to recognize your weaknesses, but you’re also committed to improving and you’re not afraid to step out of your comfort zone in order to grow.
-What company wouldn’t want to hire someone like that?
+That answer shows your interviewer that you have enough awareness to recognize your weaknesses, but you're also committed to improving.
+It also shows that you're not afraid to step out of your comfort zone in order to grow.
+What company wouldn't want to hire someone like that?

 Example Answers For “What Is Your Biggest Weakness?”